webhintio/hint/packages/utils/README.md

 * `asyncTry`: Wrap an async function, returning null if the evaluation throws and exception.
 * `debug`: Initialize the debug messaging system.
+* `get-hints-from-extends`: Returns all hints in a configuration, including hints inside the extended configurations.

 ### appInsights